chandidev/accounts/ReadMe.md

-The application uses Spring boot and JPA
+The application uses Spring boot and JPA.

+Lombok annotations have been used where applicable.

 Unit tests have been done for Repository and Service classes and controllers for some extent